Since organic maple syrup can be expensive, I tried to find a decent homemade alternative, and hit on this gem.

-- I use pure maple extract, which cost more, but taste 100% better than fake maple flavoring.
+- I use pure organic maple extract, which cost more, but taste 100% better than fake maple flavoring.
 Also a tiny bit goes a long way, so don’t let the price get you down.
 In the end, this recipe will save you a ton of money over store-bought organic maple syrup.
 A bottle of store bought maple syrup can cost as much as $7-$15 or more (for a tiny jar).
 If you invest in two little bottles of pure maple and vanilla extracts though, you’ll have enough ingredients to make dozens of bottles of your own homemade syrup.
 Plus, you can use the extract for other homemade treats.

 - I store my syrup in a little mason jar.